mikepk/botocore/docs/source/reference/services/ecs.rst

-                  If you are using the Fargate launch type, the ``host`` parameter is not supported.
+                  If you are using the Fargate launch type, the ``sourcePath`` parameter is not supported.